Kennyslaboratory/AI-Purple-Ops/registry/INTEGRATION_STATUS.md

 ## Summary

-The **registry is complete and ready** - it's a well-organized catalog of 33 tools across 11 categories.
+The **registry is complete and ready** - it's a focused catalog of 22 AI-security-focused tools across 7 categories.
+Infrastructure and dev tools have been removed to keep the focus on end-user AI system testing.

-Adapters will be built **incrementally across phases b04-b08**, starting with core functionality (mock models, content filters) and progressively adding security testing tools (garak, PyRIT), RAG security (LangChain, LlamaIndex), and compliance tools (fairness, evaluation frameworks).
+Adapters will be built **incrementally across phases b04-b08**, starting with core functionality (mock models, content filters) and progressively adding security testing tools (garak, PyRIT), RAG security (RAGChecker), and compliance tools (fairness, evaluation frameworks).

 The adapter pattern is already established in `config.py`, so integrating new tools follows a consistent template.
 Each phase is demo-ready, ensuring the system stays working as complexity grows.